openooh/screen-id/README.md

 * If we want to handle de-duplication, compliant suppliers could be required to pass along the original id (or explicitely not pass it if transparent) - perhaps consistent with the IAB Supply Chain concepts around reseller - e.g. in a way that's consistent with sellers.json, and ads.txt and that world of standards
 * DNS is "nice and human readable" but does tend to change with companies marketing, branding, and M&A status... though it seems really nice not to have a central registry
 * Limits would be nice - what's the max reasonable?
 UUID length?
 Something longer?

+### 1b.
+Universal IDs

+Alternatively, we could try to come up with a universal scheme - though as opposed to many scenarios where the only thing you care about is non-collisions (e.g. UUIDs, other GUID schemes) in our case [Conflation](https://en.wikipedia.org/wiki/Conflation) is an important case (e.g. "de-duplication" of screen identifiers, especially for the purpose of joining information.

+One interesting tangential spec is: [PlaceKey](https://www.placekey.io/).
+In particular, their format (built on Uber's H3) has a notion of geo-spatial locations baked in, which is a possible case for conflation.

+Benefits:

+* Geospatial could greatly help with the problem of conflation
+* Geospatial is a powerful key to join data to

+Problems:

+* Moving assets (already a hard problem) are also a hard-problem in this case.
+While it's possible we could handle that definitionally (e.g. instead of providing a "screen identifier" maybe buyers / DSPs are generally more interested in "where did people see an ad" in which case geographic keys seem very interesting

+## 2. A format/protocol for exchanging IDs

 How do we pass this?
 Another OpenRTB extension, with perhaps some names if serialized? e.g.